What is Bankruptcy?

 - When comparing bankruptcy and debt settlement, you will see that an advantage of bankruptcy is that your eligible debts will be discharged and the burden of debt obligation will be off your shoulders.

-- One of the most obvious disadvantages of filing for bankruptcy is that it will reflect on your credit report for ten years or more, and you will not be able to obtain a discharge for another six years.
+- One of the most obvious disadvantages of filing for bankruptcy is that it will reflect on your credit report for up to ten years or more, and you will not be able to obtain a discharge for another six years.

 - Unfortunately, if you have a co-signer on any of your bankruptcy debt, the co-signer will be made liable for the entire debt except in a Chapter 13 bankruptcy.